-The Trafficking Victims Protection Act of 2000 (TVPA) defines labor trafficking as: "The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage or slavery."
+The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage or slavery.

 There are three types of labor trafficking:

-- Bonded Labor
+1. Bonded Labor

 Bonded labor is the result of labor being demanded as repayment for loans or services when the terms of these loans or services have not been clearly defined, OR when the value of the labor is not reasonably applied to the amount owed.

-- Forced Labor
+2. Forced Labor

-- Child Labor
+3. Child Labor

 Child labor is work that may be hazardous to a child's health, or his/her development physically, mentally, spiritually, morally, or socially, or that could interfere with his/her education.
-Child labor is present in many ways, including:

 (Information gathered from the Department of Health & Human Services' "Labor Trafficking Fact Sheet.")